SENECA WOMEN & SENECA POINT GLOBAL

 Azzarelli is a business, philanthropic, and legal advisor focused on advancing women and girls.
-Together with Ambassador Melanne Verveer, Azzarelli is a co-founder of Seneca Women and co-author of the book Fast Forward: How Women Can Achieve Power and Purpose.
+Together with Ambassador Melanne Verveer, Azzarelli is a Co-Founder and CEO of Seneca Women and co-author of the book Fast Forward: How Women Can Achieve Power and Purpose.

 Azzarelli is the Chair and Co-founder of Cornell Law School’s Center for Women, Justice, Economy and Technology (Cornell Women J.E.T.), and a Partner at Seneca Point Global.
 Prior to her work with Seneca, she served as Senior Vice President of the Newsweek Daily Beast Company, where she led strategy, partnerships, and philanthropy for Women in the World.

 In her prior roles, Azzarelli held senior philanthropic and legal roles at Goldman Sachs and Avon, respectively.
 At Goldman Sachs, she led the billion-dollar donor advised fund, Goldman Sachs Gives.
 At Avon, she served as Vice President, Legal and Public Affairs and Corporate Secretary.
 Prior to joining Avon, Azzarelli practiced corporate and securities law at Latham and Watkins.